Air Force Junior Reserve Officer Training Corps: Extracurricular activities

 AFJROTC requires that cadets wear the uniform, participate in academics, and participate in physical fitness.
 Cadets do not have to participate in extra-curricular activities, however they are encouraged in order to advance in leadership positions and develop esprit de corps.
 Extra-curricular activities consist of regulation armed drill teams, regulation unarmed drill teams, exhibition armed drill teams, exhibition unarmed drill teams, cyber patriot (instruction on how to defend against cyber hacking), flag detail, color guard, and raider teams (team that competes in various physical events).
 All of these teams compete against other JROTC units, and these competitions are sponsored by high schools, the JROTC units themselves, and occasionally Air Force collaborations.
 The AFA (Air Force Association) is the most notable sponsor of AFJROTC events, and is most famous for hosting drill team meets.
 In addition to teams, there are many field trips and camps that are available to cadets to get involved in their respective corps.
-Examples of some of these field trips offered to cadets include aerospace museum visits, AC-135 refueling plane trips, and week-long military camps at institutes across the nation such as The Citadel, the United States Air Force Academy, VMI, and Norwich University.
+Examples of some of these field trips offered to cadets include aerospace museum visits, KC-135 refueling aircraft trips, and week-long military camps at institutes across the nation such as The Citadel, the United States Air Force Academy, VMI, and Norwich University.

 Future opportunities

-After completing four years of AFJROTC, students are much more likely to obtain a collegiate scholarship for an ROTC program.
-If the individuals desire to attend college, but do not want to enroll in ROTC, having AFJROTC on one’s record allows a much higher chance of admission to universities.
-If cadets do not want to attend college, but desire to enlist in the military, then the military will offer an advancement of rank to those who were in JROTC for four years.
-Upon the completion of four years of AFJROTC and enlistment in the Air Force, the individual will enter as an E-3 instead of an E-1 (an advancement of two pay grades).
+A Certificate of Completion is presented to Cadets who have completed at least three years of the AFJROTC program and have received a grade of 75% or higher each semester enrolled in the program.
+If a cadet chooses to enlist in a branch of the military, the Certificate of Completion will allow them to enlist as an E-3 in the Air Force, or as an E-2 or E-3 in other branches, however this and other benefits provided by the Certificate of Completion only apply if the Senior Aerospace Instructor (SASI) endorses the cadet.

+A cadet who has been enrolled in AFJROTC for 2 or more years and is a graduating senior may be nominated for a J-100 scholarship by their unit instructor.
+Of the nominated cadets, 100 are awarded a scholarship.
+The scholarship includes 100% paid tuition at any university with a AFROTC detachment, $10k yearly allowance for on-campus housing, an annual book stipend, and a monthly cadet stipend.
+If a cadet accepts the scholarship, they are required to pursue an officer commission through AFROTC.